Gabriel Mascaro: Career

-His next film, High-rise (Um Lugar ao Sol) (2009), introduced him to a wider variety of international festivals, with screenings at over thirty events, including BAFICI and Visions du Rèel.
-High-rise steps into the private worlds of those living in luxury penthouses in Recife, Rio de Janeiro and São Paulo.
+His 2009's High-rise (Um Lugar ao Sol), was screened at over thirty film festivals, including BAFICI and Visions du Réel.
+The documentary follows the private world of those living in luxury penthouses in Recife, Rio de Janeiro and São Paulo.
 The film uses interviews with these residents to fuel a debate on desire, visibility, insecurity, status and power, and to develop a sensorial discourse on Brazilian social and architectural paradigms.
 According to the Los Angeles Weekly, the film “effortlessly provokes thoughts on inequality, satisfaction and oblivion”.
-In Brazil, the documentary proved controversial, with some questioning the ethics of its approach to the interviewees.

 In 2010, Mascaro launched another documentary, Avenida Brasília Formosa.
 “It’s a film about the disconnect between urban planning policy and the dreams and desires of the city folk”, wrote the film critic Carlos Minuano.
 The film debuted on the Bright Future program at the Rotterdam Festival, which also awarded him a script-development grant for Neon Bull (2015) through the Hubert Bals Fund.